 Maybe you’ve lost a loved one or you’ve watched people you dearly love go through grief, illness, or trauma.
 Perhaps you were given a terrible diagnosis.
 Maybe you’ve watched someone you deeply love walk away.
 You might’ve watched your marriage or family crumble…or a family member turn away from God.
 Maybe you’ve seen the desires you once held dear be sifted and slip through your fingers.

-Something God has been showing me the last few years (after experiencing over 30 major grief events) is to persevere … to love Him no matter what.
-To place my “fairytales” in His super caring – and capable – hands.
+Something God has been showing me the last few years (after experiencing multiple major grief events) is to persevere … to love Him no matter what.
+To place my “fairytales” – all of my heart’s greatest treasures and desires – in His super caring…and super capable…hands.
 This isn’t always easy; in fact, it’s much easier said than done – especially when you’re going through major grief or trials.

 My frustrations, disappointments, and heartaches have taught me many important life lessons.
 These lessons have come at a high price, but I’m not sure I could’ve learned them any other way.